danielbodnar/awesome-stars/BY-LANG.md

 - [triggerdotdev/fly.io](https://github.com/triggerdotdev/fly.io) - Self-host Trigger.dev on Fly.io using this repository as a starting point
 - [DanielBodnar/awesome-nac](https://github.com/DanielBodnar/awesome-nac) - A curated list for awesome N-Acetylcysteine (N.A.C.) studies & sources
 - [getcursor/cursor](https://github.com/getcursor/cursor) - The AI-powered code editor
-- [oracle-quickstart/terraform-oci-open-lz](https://github.com/oracle-quickstart/terraform-oci-open-lz) - The OCI Open LZ is an open and secure landing zone blueprint to simplify the onboarding and running of organizations, business units, and subsidiaries into OCI - by customers, partners, or ISVs.
-Use i
+- [oracle-quickstart/terraform-oci-open-lz](https://github.com/oracle-quickstart/terraform-oci-open-lz) - The OCI Open LZ is a set of open and secure landing zone blueprints to simplify the onboarding and running of organizations, business units, and subsidiaries into OCI - by customers, partners, or ISVs
 - [TodePond/DreamBerd](https://github.com/TodePond/DreamBerd) - perfect programming language
 - [jobsort/jobsort](https://github.com/jobsort/jobsort) - Find Jobs in Top Startups
 - [fregante/Awesome-WebExtensions](https://github.com/fregante/Awesome-WebExtensions) - A curated list of awesome resources for WebExtensions development.